abhyudit309/LoanDefaultPrediction/README.md

 • Label: ‘0’ means non-default, and ‘1’ means default on that loan.

-Using the above information and the data, we built a model that predicts whether a loan will go default or not, and to understand which of the features are important and helpful in the prediction.
+Using the above information and the data, we built models that predict whether a loan will go default or not, and to understand which of the features are important and helpful in the prediction.
 The dataset has been split into training and test sets.
-The ZIP file contains the CSV files for train_x, train_y, and test_x.
+The 'data' folder contains the CSV files for train_x, train_y, and test_x.
 The train_y file consists of the “Label” that is mentioned above, and train_x consists of the other features.
-Make predictions on the test_x data that is given.
-The predicted labels of the test set from your model should be provided as a CSV file, in the same format as train_y.
-Name this file as ‘pred_y.csv'
+A total of 9 models were experimented with, which include
+1. Support Vector Machines (4 kernel types)
+2. Random Forests
+3. Linear Discriminant Analysis
+4. Quadratic Discriminant Analysis
+5. Boosting Classifier
+6. Logistic Regression
+7. XGBoost Model
+8. Neural Network Model